accountinglib/accountinglib/README.md

 Intended for use in accounting systems to ensure that accounting is performed in a standard, universal way according to accounting best practices and accounting standards.

+AccountingLib / AccountingApp are not replacements for commercial ERP systems like SAP for huge conpanies.
+Still the goal of AccountingLib is to be a useful toolkit which can be used by commercial ERP systems as a library and support tool.

 Accountinglib gives companies the freedom to own and maintain their accounting ledgers themselves, since the software is open source and the accounting data can be stored in a preferred database.

 ## AccountingLib Features